|

 sin defiles love.

-To see what is required to overcome
+So, to see what is really required to

-this abuse, then, lets look more closely at the meaning of love
+overcome sin and the abuse of love, let’s look more closely at the meaning of love

 in general and charity in particular.